Tommy

 Qualifications

-since 1985 and currently runs eight dojos.
-He has attended
+1985 and currently runs eight dojos.
+He has attended numerous leisure

-by Kobe Osaka International and is a Scottish Karate Board
+Coaching Courses organised by Kobe Osaka International and is a

-Level 2 Coach and SVQ Assessor.
-He holds Kobe Osaka International
+Scottish Karate Board Level 2 Coach and SVQ Assessor.
+He holds Kobe

-Instructor, Referee and Kata Judge qualifications as well
+Osaka International Instructor, Referee and Kata Judge qualifications

 He

-courses at home and abroad, including ten years as the Kobe
+at home and abroad, including ten years as the Kobe Osaka International

 He